Anyonic-parity-time symmetry in complex-coupled lasers: Abstract

 \section{Abstract}

-Non-Hermitian Hamiltonians play an important role in many branches of physics, from quantum mechanics to acoustics.
-In particular, the realization of PT, and more recently -- anti-PT symmetries in optical systems has proved to be of great value from both the fundamental as well as the practical perspectives.
-Here, we study theoretically and demonstrate experimentally a novel anyonic-PT symmetry in a coupled lasers system.
-This is achieved using complex coupling – of mixed dispersive and dissipative nature, which allows unprecedented control on the location in parameter space where the symmetry and symmetry-breaking occur.
-Moreover, our method allows us to realize the more familiar special cases of PT and anti-PT symmetries using the same physical system.
+Non-Hermitian Hamiltonians, and particularly parity-time (PT) and anti-PT symmetric Hamiltonians, play an important role in many branches of physics, from quantum mechanics to optical systems and acoustics.
+Both the PT and anti-PT symmetries are specific instances of a broader class known as anyonic-PT symmetry, where the Hamiltonian and the PT operator satisfy a generalized commutation relation.
+Here, we study theoretically these novel symmetries and demonstrate them experimentally in coupled lasers systems.
+We resort to complex coupling of mixed dispersive and dissipative nature, which allows unprecedented control on the location in parameter space where the symmetry and symmetry-breaking occur.
+Moreover, tuning the coupling in the same physical system, allows us to realize the special cases of PT and anti-PT symmetries.
 In a more general perspective, we present and experimentally validate a new relation between laser synchronization and the symmetry of the underlying non-Hermitian Hamiltonian.